Adapt to Stress with Ashwagandha

 - Avoids impacting normal body functions more than necessary

-One herb that satisfies all the requirements of a true adaptogen is Ashwagandha (Withania somnifera).
-Its name, Ashwagandha, means “smell of horse” owing to its distinctive odour and its ability to give one the “strength of a horse.”
-The root of Ashwagandha has been used in Indian Ayurvedic medicine for thousands of years as a rejuvenative herb for enhancing the performance of multiple body systems: the neurological, immune, energy-production, endocrinal and reproductive systems.
+Ashwagandha (Withania somnifera) is a powerful adaptogen.
+Its name means “smell of horse” owing to its distinctive odour and its ability to give one the “strength of a horse.”
+The root has been used in Indian Ayurvedic medicine for thousands of years as a rejuvenative herb, enhancing multiple body systems: the neurological, immune, energy-production, endocrine and reproductive systems.5

-Researchers believed that Ashwagandha’s ability to reduce blood cortisol levels was the primary reason for its effectiveness against stress and anxiety symptoms.
-During stressful mental or physical situations, cortisol can rise as much as 20 times normal levels due to excess adrenocorticotropic hormone (ACTH) secretion.12 Elevated cortisol leads to increased heart rate, blood pressure and blood sugar.
-High cortisol levels for short periods can save our lives, by focusing all body systems on survival.
-High cortisol levels for long periods can have detrimental effects on anxiety, depression, digestive problems, heart disease, sleep problems, weight gain, memory and concentration impairment.13
+During stressful situations, cortisol can rise as much as 20 times normal levels due to excess adrenocorticotropic hormone (ACTH) secretion.6 Elevated cortisol leads to increased heart rate, blood pressure and blood sugar.
+High cortisol levels for short periods can save our lives.
+High cortisol for long periods can have detrimental effects.7